jkruse7/cs1666_pixelstellar/README.md

  	* Enemies will each have a unique HP that can be depleted when hit by particles from the player's particle gun
   	* When enemies come into contact with the player they will deplete the player's HP by a unique number
   	* Beyond losing HP, if a particle has a special property, enemies will react to the particle they are hit with (ex. ice particle slows enemy)
-* 20%: (Procedural) Procedural generation of at least 2 different generators with chunk loading in an infinite direction left and right
+* 20%: (Procedural) Procedural generation of at least 2 different generators (perlin noise and cellular automata) with chunk loading in an infinite direction left and right
 * 20%: (Physics) Working physics elements of water, gas, and solid types.
 	* Liquids will flow across solids and player will sink in liquids
  	* Gas will float into the air